 As we now know, at the time that Dewey went down, numerous partners were owed a total of millions in “guaranteed” but “deferred” compensation — compensation that is now “deferred” into eternity.

 We’ll keep an eye on the litigation between the Otillars and Citi, as well as the lawsuit previously filed against former Dewey leaders by ex-partner Henry Bunsow, which makes similar claims.
-If you’re interested, flip ahead to the next page for a full copy of the Otillars’ motion, along with links to additional coverage.
+Flip ahead to the next page for a full copy of the Otillars’ motion, filed by Becker & Poliakoff, along with links to additional coverage.